Oscularia deltoides being probed

 Photographer: Judd Kirkel Welwitch

-Dark green nectar glands arranged in a circle at the base of an Oscularia deltoides flower produce the tasty enticement for ensuring flower visits from the plants designated pollinators.
-Insect tastes acquired and reinforced over numerous generations ensure that certain insects will keep responding instinctively to “the right” flowers.
+Dark green nectar glands arranged in a circle at the base of an Oscularia deltoides flower produce the tasty enticement for ensuring flower visits from the plant's designated pollinators.
+Insect tastes acquired and reinforced by survival over numerous generations ensure that certain insects will keep responding instinctively to “the right” flowers.

-Most flowers without their insects would be doomed to extinction without seed setting capacity; most insects without their flowers would die of hunger and disappear.
-Birds and even mammals (like small rodents) also perform pollination services for certain flowering plants; nature does spread risk.
-There are the less socially inclined flower species that self-pollinate, saving themselves the trouble of nectar production or putting trust in nobody.
+Most flowers without their insect partners would be doomed to extinction from lacking the seed setting capacity.
+Most insects without their flower partners would die of hunger and disappear.
+Many birds and even mammals (like small rodents) also perform pollination services for certain flowering plants.
+Nature spreads risk, using many different options.
+All options?
+Never!
+Wait for the next round of evolutionary wonders.
+There will be no end to species modification and innovation as long as conditions keep changing, pushing living species to new survival extremes.
+Then there are also the less socially inclined flower species that self-pollinate, saving themselves the trouble of nectar production, while putting their trust in nobody.
+Some flowers doing this don't even bother to open.

-The extreme case would be a plant being fully dependent on only one specific pollinator.
-The converse would an insect needing its diet from just one plant species that would have to flower all year round, unless the insect morphs into a non-feeding stage during some seasons or hibernates.
+Safety first, is for flowers that are pollinated by many species.
+Other plants have “agreements” varying in insect specific exclusivity, not bothering with spreading their risk widely, or hedging their bets.
+The extreme case would be a plant fully dependent on a single species pollinator.
+The converse would be an insect needing its full diet from just one plant species.
+This plant would have to flower all year round, unless the insect morphs into a non-feeding stage during some seasons, or hibernates.

-Many figs are in such singular mutual relationships with specific wasps.
-Only the wasp larva eats fig though, the wasp itself flies about having other dietary options.
-Mobility would be wasted on a species that gains no survival opportunities from walking, running, climbing, slithering, flying, wading or swimming (Smith, et al, 1998).
+Many figs are in such single species, mutual relationships with certain wasps.
+Only the wasp larva eats fig flowers (inside the figs) though, the wasp itself flies about having other dietary options if it eats anything.
+Mobility would be wasted on an insect species that gains no survival opportunities from walking, running, climbing, slithering, flying, wading or swimming.
+Might as well have been a plant (Smith, et al, 1998; iNaturalist; Wikipedia).